Statement of Principles

 Requests for public information will be honored when all three of the following criteria are met:

 - The significant financial interest was disclosed and is still held by the senior/key personnel as related to the PHS-funded project,

 - The Institution determines that the Significant Financial Interest is related to the PHS-funded research, and

 - The Institution determines that the Significant Financial Interest is a Financial Conflict of Interest.

 Once complete information regarding a request has been received, written disclosure will be sent via U.S. Postal Service to the address provided in the request, and postmarked within five business days.

-be submitted via email to:
+Public requests must be submitted via email to:

 Ms. Kirstin Morningstar